thepower/power-docs/docs/Community/phase-1/02-download-build-run-docker.md

    cp ~/example_directory/genesis.txt /opt/thepower/genesis.txt
    ```

-## Step 3: Edit `node.config`

-Edit `node.config` file.
-See the [example](https://doc.thepower.io/docs/Maintain/build-and-start-a-node/tpNodeConfiguration#nodeconfig-example) in [How to configure TP-Node?](https://doc.thepower.io/docs/Maintain/build-and-start-a-node/tpNodeConfiguration) guide, and then refer to the section below.

 :::note

 Before the Tea Ceremony, the client listens to the ports that will be used on this particular chain and the server checks, if those ports are available.
 The Ceremony itself starts right after this check.
 If there will be only a ceremony token specified, without the personal one, you will not be able to participate in Tea Ceremony.